Ammann Tilings in Symplectic Geometry: The generalized Delzant construction

-\begin{thm}[Generalized Delzant construction \cite{p}]{\rm Let $Q$ be a quasilattice in $\R^3$ and let $\D\subset(\R^3)^*$ be a simple convex polytope that is quasirational with respect to $Q$.
-Then there exists a $6$ dimensional compact connected symplectic quasifold $M$ and an effective Hamiltonian action of the quasitorus $D=\R^3/Q$ on $M$ such that the image of the corresponding moment mapping is $\D$.} \end{thm} \proof Let us consider the space $\cd$ endowed with the standard symplectic form $\omega_0=\frac{1}{2\pi i}\sum_{j=1}^d dz_j\wedge d\bar{z}_j$ and the action of the torus $\td=\rd/\zd$ given by
+For the purposes of this article we will restrict our attention to the special case $n=3$. \begin{theorem}[generalized Delzant construction~\cite{p}]\looseness=-1 Let $Q$ be a~quasilattice in $\R^3$ and~let $\D\subset\big(\R^3\big)^*$ be a simple convex polytope that is quasirational with respect to $Q$.
+Then there exists a~$6$-dimensional compact connected symplectic quasifold $M$ and~an effective Hamiltonian action of the quasitorus $D=\R^3/Q$ on $M$ such that the image of the corresponding moment mapping is~$\D$. \end{theorem}